top of page

 14. Social or Performance Anxiety: We offer accommodations to help students participate meaningfully.
 If anxiety significantly interferes with engagement, we may recommend seeking professional support before continuing services.

-2. Motor Challenges: Significant fine or gross motor skill challenges, such as difficulties with pedaling or strumming, may require adaptations we cannot provide.
+16. Motor Challenges: Significant fine or gross motor skill challenges, such as difficulties with pedaling, may require adaptations we cannot provide.

 We will accommodate individual needs whenever possible.
-If participation is unfeasible, we recommend exploring music therapy for students who still wish to sing, write songs, or play an instrument.
+If participation is unfeasible, we recommend exploring music therapy for students who still wish to sing, write songs, or play the piano.
 The American Music Therapy Association offers resources to help families find a qualified music therapist.

 Preferences